 Since I was in Paris I wanted to find a copy of the PCF’s theoretical review Cause Commune.
 I’d already done a survey of the left-wing bookshops I knew, and those generally didn’t stock journals.
 On the way I picked up this little book by Henri Lefebvre, but no luck on what I was actually looking for.
-I was told that ‘magazines are for newsagents’.
+The bookseller tole me that ‘magazines are for newsagents’.
 So, I took a metro to Colonel Fabien to ask the PCF directly.

 I’ve walked past the party headquarters many times, but it was my first time going inside and admittedly I was pretty excited about it.

 Inside the building, I asked the receptionist if there were any newsagents nearby which stocked Cause Commune, he asked me to wait and went to fetch someone who would know.
 It turns out he’d called down one of the people who works in the party’s publications section, she suggested I come up to her office, and she gave me a brief tour of the building.

 There are dedications in the lobby to members of the Central Committee who ‘died so that France may live’ during the resistance.

 I got to go in the white dome, where the party’s leadership holds their meetings.
 It genuinely feels like being in a spaceship.

 There are some stories about how this dome was built with some shielding in place to make the party meetings impenetrable to surveillance by French intelligence services.
 I asked about that and the publications worker nodded, but she didn’t elaborate.